DavidMorano/rightcore/testansi/README.txt

 TESTANSI

-We test features of the ANSI C language compiler.
+We test some features of the ANSI C language compiler.